javadhagh476/smart-contract-payroll/README.md

 # Payroll Smart Contract

-Payroll Project - A Solidity smart contract for paying employees using the USDT token.
+Payroll Project - A Solidity smart contract for paying employees using the Custom token (USDT token) .

 ## Description